Inktober Tangles 2024 – Day 2

 The Inktober prompt lists I’m using come from the Instagrammers @book_polygamist (skulls), @nyan_sun (mushrooms) and @havepen_willdraw (tangle patterns).

-Today’s prompts are cockatoo skull, Marasmius (parachute mushrooms) and Pixiose tangle pattern.
-I’m using Inktober 2019 prompt lists by Instagrammers @book_polygamist, @nyan_sun and @havepen_willdraw.
+I’m using Inktober 2019 prompt lists from the Instagrammers @book_polygamist, @nyan_sun and @havepen_willdraw.

-To create the artwork, I used Autodesk Sketchbook Pro along with a Microsoft Surface Pen and Microsoft Surface Studio.
+Digital art using Autodesk Sketchbook Pro, Microsoft Surface Pen and Surface Studio.